poetaster/keypeer.org/posts/introduction.md

 The technical part consists of a web service (REST API), a freely accessible interface that developers can use for accessing services API keys through keypeer.

+Access to API keys will be managed by a ZKP (zero knowledge proof) approach.
+When a user makes a donation, keypeer produces a 'donation certificate'.
+Whenever the user requires an API key, they can prove payment with this certificate using a ZK proof which does not reveeal their identity.

 Protecting keys is a challenging problem.
-We propose to use fully homomorphic encryption [OpenFHE](https://en.wikipedia.org/wiki/OpenFHE) for all storage of user and third party key material on servers.
-See also: [Fast Proxy Re-Encryption for Publish/Subscribe Systems](https://eprint.iacr.org/2017/410) from Polyakov, Rohloff, Sahu, and Vaikuntanthan for some relavant research with concreate implementations in the domain.
+We propose to use something like fully homomorphic encryption [OpenFHE](https://en.wikipedia.org/wiki/OpenFHE) for storage of user and third party key material on servers that must remain secret.

 The service will be prototyped in the Python and C++ languages, most probably with a framework like Flask and Werkzeug for the api endpoints themselves.
 Client side code will initially be prototyped in JavaScript and C++.